What is an Academic General Internist?

 What Meetings are Offered Throughout the Year?

 SGIM offers eight meetings throughout the year.
-Our national meeting in 2013, "Celebrating Generalism: Leading Innovation and Change" will take place April 24-27, 2013 in Denver, CO.
-Registration will open in January 2013.
+Our national meeting in 2021, "Transforming Values into Action" will take place April 20-23, 2021 in a virtual environment.
+Registration is now open.

 SGIM also hosts seven regional meetings in the fall and spring at different locations throughout the US.
 Click here for regional meeting information.